-Starting as a new student at Ripon Grammar School was a very daunting but enriching experience.
-As soon as you arrive you are made to feel very welcome and quickly fit into school life.
-RGS is one of those places where after a few weeks you feel like you have been here forever, especially as there are so many other students going through the same new experiences as you.
-However, this didn't mean I only made friends with other newbies but also with students who have been here from the start.
+Starting as a new student at Ripon Grammar School can be a very daunting but enriching experience.
+However, as soon as you arrive you are made to feel very welcome and you fit into the school life and community quickly.
+RGS is a place where you quickly feel as though you have been a member of the school since the start, especially as there are so many other students going through the same new experiences as you.